From Here to Eternity (musical): West End (2013)

 On 26 October 2012, producers announced that the show would play the Shaftesbury Theatre from September 2013, with tickets going on sale in April.
 The show has a book by Bill Oakes and is directed by Tamara Harvey, with choreography by Javier de Frutos, orchestrations by David White, set and costume design by Soutra Gilmour, lighting design by Bruno Poet and sound design by Mick Potter.
 The musical features an original score, with music by Stuart Brayson and lyrics by Tim Rice.
-The musical adaption marked Rice's first entirely new show since Aida and Brayson's first West End musical.
+The musical adaptation marked Rice's first entirely new show since Aida and Brayson's first West End musical.
 Former US Marine Ray Elliott, also head of the James Jones literary society, was hired to ensure an accurate picture of military life for the era.
 Elliott read the script to ensure it was realistic, ran military drills, taught the cast how to salute all ranks and how to hold rifles correctly.
 The show received its first public outing as part of West End Live in June 2013, with star Robert Lonsdale singing "Fight the Fight".

 On 1 July 2013, full casting was announced with Darius Campbell playing Warden, Robert Lonsdale playing Private Prewitt, Ryan Sampson playing Maggio, Siubhan Harrison playing Lorene and Rebecca Thornhill playing Karen.
 From Here to Eternity began previews on 30 September 2013, at the Shaftesbury Theatre, London, and held its official opening gala night on 23 October.
 In all the London production features a cast of thirty three and a fifteen-member band.
-A typical London performance runs two hours and 50 minutes, including one interval of 15 mins.
+A typical London performance ran two hours and 50 minutes, including one interval of 15 mins.

 On 29 November 2013, it was announced the production would close on 26 April 2014, after a 7 1/2-month run, with the possibility of reopening at another theatre.
 The closure was later brought forward a month to 29 March.
 To mark the 72nd anniversary of Pearl Harbor on 7 December 2013, the cast joined with The Military Wives choir for a special post curtain rendition of the song "The Boys of '41".